jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 **Instructions** (Marier, 2021, 13:00;  Google, n.d.):

-1. Right-click column D, and click **Insert 1 column right**.
+1. Right-click column D > **Insert 1 column right**.
 You will need to do this twice.
 2. In E2, initialize the **`ARRAYFORMULA`** function by typing **`=ARRAYFORMULA`** (we will use **`ARRAYFORMULA`** to fill up the entire column, instead of using the fill handle).
 3. Type in the brackets:
 ```r